Your business hits a plateau.

-HOWEVER … I encourage you to think twice before hiring someone who:
+HOWEVER … As someone who has worked in this field for decades, I encourage you to think twice before hiring someone who:

-- does not fully understand the challenges your business faces.
+- does not understand the challenges your business faces.

-- doesn’t understand the frustration you felt when previous marketing efforts wasted time and money.
+- does not understand the frustration you felt when previous marketing efforts wasted time and money.

-- promises “solutions” that fail to align with your business objectives.
+- promises “solutions” that do not align with your business objectives.

 - has “ninja” or “guru” or “rock star” in their job title, yet consistently fails to deliver the performance you require.